University of Southern California athletics scandal: Punishment

 As a result of sanctions issued by both USC and the NCAA, the Trojan athletic program received some of the harshest penalties ever meted out to a Division 1 program.
 The football team was forced to vacate the final two wins of its 2004 national championship season, as well as all of its wins in 2005.
 It was also banned from bowl games in both 2010 and 2011 and was docked 30 scholarships over three years.
 The basketball team gave up all of its wins from the 2007-08 season and sat out postseason play in 2010.
 The NCAA accepted USC's earlier elimination of its women's tennis wins between November 2006 and May 2009 and did not sanction the team further.

 Shortly after the NCAA handed out its penalties, the Football Writers Association of America announced it would no longer recognize the Trojans as its 2004 national champion.
-In June 2011, the Bowl Championship Series stripped the Trojans of the 2004 BCS title, though the Associated Press still recognizes the Trojans as its national champions for 2004.
+In June 2011, the Bowl Championship Series stripped the Trojans of the 2004 BCS title and declared that there would be no winner of the 2004 BCS, though the Associated Press still recognizes the Trojans as its national champions for 2004.

-Bush is the first person in the Heisman Trophy's history to give his trophy back to the Heisman Trust, and the 2005 season is the only one in the award's history for which there is no winner.
+Bush was the first person in the Heisman Trophy's history to give his trophy back to the Heisman Trust (albeit voluntarily), and the 2005 season was the only one in the award's history for which there is officially no winner before the trophy was returned to him.